reubenharry/haskell-docs/docs/docs/resources/resources.md

 [These notes](https://www.seas.upenn.edu/~cis1940/fall16/lectures/01-intro.html) are excellent.

-[Learn You a Haskell](http://learnyouahaskell.com/) is a friendly introductory book.
+[Learn You a Haskell](http://learnyouahaskell.com/) is a friendly introductory book, with an [interactive notebook version](https://github.com/IHaskell/learn-you-a-haskell-notebook).

 ### Project-based learning